blakegarretson/essentials/main.md

 - [CopyQ](https://hluk.github.io/CopyQ/) extends the standard clipboard so you can access more than just the last item copied.
 Advanced scripting, editing, and keyboard shortcuts make this a real powerhouse of productivity once you learn the tool.
 - [Maccy](https://maccy.app/) is my preferred clipboard manager for Mac.
 CopyQ does work fine on Mac, but Maccy just does it better and cleaner for my usual use cases.
 If you don’t need CopyQ’s advanced scripting, Maccy gets the job done while integrating seamlessly into the Mac desktop. **(Mac)**
+- [Raycast](https://www.raycast.com) is mentioned elsewhere on this page as being a great launcher, but it also is a very capable clipboard manager.
+The free version gets you 90 days of clipboard history, which is plenty for me.

 ## Password Manager